-Each year at AAA Northeast, we honor our employees and family members of employees who have served in the U.S. military.
+Each Veterans Day, AAA Northeast, honors employees and family members of employees who have served in the U.S. military.

 Bradford Ellsworth, U.S. Air Force, 1983-1988